An Introduction to the Art of Computer Programming Using Python in the Age of Generative AI

 Return Values

 The return statement is used to exit a function and provide a value back to the caller.
+Unlike print, which merely displays text, return passes data back so it can be stored in a variable or used in further calculations.

 def add(a, b):